report

 COBRA election versus Marketplace timing

 A COBRA election question starts with employer plan documents, the COBRA notice, and official COBRA materials.
-Marketplace timing after job-based coverage changes should be checked through HealthCare.gov or the official state Marketplace route before a user assumes a final window.
+Marketplace timing after job-based coverage changes should be checked through HealthCare.gov or the official state Marketplace route before assuming a final window.

 COBRA ending versus canceling early